The HTTP 503 status code means a server can’t handle your request at this moment.

 User-Agent header to a string that resembles a browser and throttle requests.
 Also, check robots.txt directives to make sure you’re abiding by them.

 503 Service Unavailable is a proper code to return when a website is under maintenance.
-It signals to search engines that the condition is temporary.
+It signals to search engines that the downtime is temporary.
 Note that the continuous 4xx or 5xx errors, including 503, might hurt search engine rankings and even get website/webpage deindexed after some time.

 Generally speaking, it’s better to keep maintenance windows short: a few minutes or hours is fine, several days isn’t.
 If you have a fixed date by which the maintenance will be over, you might want to include a